Giovanni Maria Bernardoni: Nyasvizh

-Krakow
+Kraków

-Upon completion of his works in Nesvizh, in 1599 Bernardoni goes to Krakow for the construction of the Church of Sts.
+Upon completion of his works in Nyasvizh, in 1599 Bernardoni goes to Kraków for the construction of the Church of Sts.
 Peter and Paul as well as completing the Monastery of St. Bernard in Kalwaria Zebrzydowska and St. Casimir in Vilnius.

 In 1605, when the Church of Sts.
 Peter and Paul had only the dome left to build, the walls cracked to which Bernardoni orders the foundation to be dug so the walls could be strengthened; this was not his fault - the foundation was laid down by a different architect.
 Bernardoni managed to fix his predecessor's mistake and the dome was quickly erected where it remains till this day.
 He never saw the completion of his last work as he died that same year, in 1605.